7 effects of poor Personal Hygiene Body Odor or Bad Breath

 Another alternative is to buy a bidet toilet.
 These toilets have a lot of features that enhances toilet hygiene.
 Take, for example, a bidet’s automatic washing of the rear area decreases the need for you to get your hands down there.
 Thus reducing contact and spreading of bacteria.

-Most bidets nowadays are available online for purchase.
+Most bidets now-a-days are available online for purchase.
 An example is Bidet Genius that mainly has bidet toilet seats.

 4. Dental Diseases

 As this continues, a calculus starts to form.
 It is a hard substance that can irritate the surrounding gums that leads to inflammation of gums, gingivitis and when worst comes to worst, gum disease.
 This disease destroys your teeth when it causes an infection.
+To prevent you from dental deseases use floride and calcium reach toothpastes.
+If your toothpaste contains salt it is much appriciated.

 5. Body Lice